11xi28/YOLOv7-object-detection-Traffic-light-detection/README.md

 In this experiment, only the traffic light color is detected, so the light.yaml nc is 3.

 The rest of the code is the same as the link https://github.com/WongKinYiu/yolov7/tree/u7.
+Dataset and link code belong to the same level.Please refer to the picture 1.png、2.png for details.